 Modern Slavery Statement

-Modern Slavery and Human Trafficking Statement for the Financial Year 2023
+Modern Slavery and Human Trafficking Statement for the Financial Year 2024

-This statement is made pursuant to s.54 of the Modern Slavery Act 2015 (the Act) and sets out the steps that AMP Clean Energy has taken and is continuing to take to ensure that modern slavery or human trafficking does not exist within our business operations or our supply chain.
-In this statement, references to we, us and AMP Clean Energy relate to Aggregated Micro Power Holdings Limited and each of its subsidiary companies.
+This statement is made pursuant to s.54 of the Modern Slavery Act 2015 (the Act) and sets out the steps that AMP has taken and is continuing to take to ensure that modern slavery or human trafficking does not exist within our business operations or our supply chain.
+In this statement, references to we, us and AMP relate to Aggregated Micro Power Holdings Limited and each of its subsidiary companies.

 Our business

-AMP Clean Energy is committed to ensuring continuous improvement for our industry and supply chains alike; we undertake regular assessments and monitoring of our business operations to report and stop any form of forced labour or modern slavery whilst also gaining a greater understanding of our wider business risks.
+AMP is committed to ensuring continuous improvement for our industry and supply chains alike; we undertake regular assessments and monitoring of our business operations to report and stop any form of forced labour or modern slavery whilst also gaining a greater understanding of our wider business risks.

 Our policies

 We operate several internal policies to ensure that we are conducting business in an ethical and transparent manner.
+Our policies are regularly reviewed, and we encourage comments and engagement on these policies from all employees.

 These include:

 1. Anti-slavery policy.
 This policy sets out the organisation’s stance on modern slavery and explains how employees can identify any instances of this and where they can go for help.
+This policy reflects our commitment to acting ethically and with integrity in all our business relationships.

 2. Recruitment policy.
 We operate a robust recruitment policy, including conducting eligibility to work in the UK checks for all employees to safeguard against human trafficking or individuals being forced to work against their will.